smyrgeorge/sqlx4k/README.md

 ![](https://img.shields.io/static/v1?label=&message=Android&color=blue)

 A high-performance, non-blocking database driver for PostgreSQL, MySQL, and SQLite, written for Kotlin Native.
-Looking to build efficient, cross-platform applications with Kotlin Native.

 > [!IMPORTANT]
 > The project is in a very early stage; thus, breaking changes should be expected.